 Problem-free connection to other systems

-Can be individually enhanced
+Can be individually enhanced, thanks to low-code

 One portal replaces numerous Excel, Access and Word documents